You can assign the following controls, from the defaults shown below, to keyboard keys or game controller buttons via the options screen.

 More important than destroying the enemy, is keeping your ship intact.

-- Don't forget to switch ships if yours is damaged or runs out of weapons energy.
-For example, launch fighters or use Dai-X if X-Bomber is badly damaged.
+Don't forget to change ships, by holding [Select 1] (Shift by default), if yours is damaged or runs out of energy or ammunition.
+For example, if X-Bomber is damaged, launch fighters or use Dai-X to cover for it while it recovers itself.

-- Use the right weapon.
-Spreadfire weapons are effective for crowd-controlling swarms of small enemies but often slow at downing stronger individual enemies; like bosses.
+Use the right weapon.
+Spreadfire weapons are effective for crowd-controlling swarms of small enemies but slower at downing stronger individual enemies; like bosses.

-- Relax.
+Relax.
 Take a break and think up a different approach if you're tired or stuck.
 You can adjust the difficulty in the options screen.
-The game is meant to be hectic.
+The game is meant to be hectic but I also meant it to be fun, rather than frustrating.

 Power-ups and Resources